Zydus Cadila gets USFDA nod for blood pressure lowering drug

-New Delhi, May 13 (PTI) Drug firm Zydus Cadila Monday said it has received final nod from the US health regulator to market Chlorthalidone tablets, used to treat high blood pressure.
-Zydus Cadila has received the final approval from the United States Food and Drug Administration (USFDA) to market Chlorthalidone tablets in the strengths of 25 mg and 50 mg, the company said in a BSE filing.
-Chlorthalidone is used to treat high blood pressure (hypertension).
-It is also used to treat fluid retention (edema) in people with congestive heart failure, cirrhosis of the liver or kidney disorders or edema caused by taking steroids or estrogen.
-Zydus Cadila said the product will be manufactured at the group's formulations manufacturing facility at SEZ, Ahmedabad.
-The group now has 266 approvals and has filed over 350 abbreviated new drug applications (ANDAs) since the commencement of its filing process, Zydus Cadila said.
-Shares of Cadila Healthcare, the listed entity of the group, were trading 3.02 per cent lower at Rs 280.95 apiece on BSE.
-PTI SVK ANSANS
+New Delhi, Mar 16 (PTI) Zydus Cadila Saturday said the company has received final approval from the US health regulator to market Valsartan and Hydrochlorothiazide tablets, used to treat high blood pressure.
+The company has got final approval from the US Food and Drug Administration (USFDA) to market the drug in the strengths of 80mg/12.5 mg, 160 mtg/12.5 mg, 160 mg/25 mg, 320 mtg/12.5 mg, and 320 mg/25 mg, Zydus Cadila said in a BSE filing.
+The drug will be produced at the group's formulations manufacturing facility at Moraiya, Ahmedabad.
+The Zydus group has more than 256 approvals and so far filed over 350 abbreviated new drug applications (ANDAs) since it started filings in 2003-04.
+PTI SVK DRR

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today